Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Who was the author?
 What is their point of view on this subject?
 What about their personal life would make them take this point of view?
 You might want to research to find out more about the author's life.

 - When was the article written?
-What was happening in that moment of time that made the author decide to write?
-You might want to research the news, events or ideas in the article.
+What was happening at that moment of time that made the author decide to write?
+You might want to research the news, events, or ideas in the article.

 - Who was the audience for this article?
 Was the author writing to people who would tend to agree with them on the issue, trying to persuade a group that was neutral, or trying to argue with an audience who disagreed?